Mortgage Support

 - the applicant is in full-time education;

 MIS may be available where a person is in employment under special retention arrangements.
-For example, while participating in the community employment scheme, the back to work allowance, or enterprise allowance, income must not exceed €317 per week.
-Under the retention arrangements 75% of mortgage interest supplement continues during first year 50% during the second-year and 25% in the third and fourth year.
+For example, while participating in the community employment scheme, the back-to-work allowance, or enterprise allowance, income must not exceed €317 per week.
+Under the retention arrangements, 75% of the mortgage interest supplement continues during the first year, 50% during the second year, and 25% in the third and fourth years.

 A means test applies for mortgage interest supplement.
 The community welfare officer assesses the applicant’s means.
 It considers all sources of income except certain limited excepted income.
 Any capital owned is assessed as part of the means test.
 This includes savings and investments.